rochelleli/w251-hw9/README.md

 Notes:
 * Provisioned two g4dn.2xlarge instances.
 Each has 8 vCPUs, so you'll need to the ability (limit) to provision 16 vCPUs.
-* Added 400GB of storage space under /root so that you can comfortably work with imagenet2012
+* Added 400GB of storage space under /root

 ### Multi-Node
 Files in `slave` and `master` folders